Donella365/04-servicenow/README.md

 ServiceNow is an IT Service Management platform.
 It's the system most enterprise IT organizations use to track, route, prioritize, and resolve IT work.

 In this lab I set up a ServiceNow Personal Developer Instance and touched the three core ITIL record types.
-I created users, walked an incident through its lifecycle, built a service catalog item with mandatory intake fields, pushed a change request through approval into a scheduled maintenance window, and built a report on incident volume by priority.
+I created users, walked an incident through its lifecycle, built a service catalog item with mandatory intake fields, pushed a change request through approval into a scheduled maintenance window, and built reports.

 ## Focus Areas